-28. From July 1, 1991, through June 30, 1998, tangible personal property purchased for use or consumption in the performance of emergency services by Radio Emergency Associated Communications Teams which are nonprofit organizations that operate and maintain public service communications and provide emergency services to motorists and their local communities.
+160 28.
+From July 1, 1991, through June 30, 1998, tangible personal property purchased for use or 161 consumption in the performance of emergency services by Radio Emergency Associated 162 Communications Teams which are nonprofit organizations that operate and maintain public service 163 communications and provide emergency services to motorists and their local communities.

 164 29.
-From July 1, 1995, through June 30, 1998, tangible personal property purchased for use or 165 consumption by an organization which is exempt from taxation under § 501 (c) (3) of the Internal 166 Revenue Code and which is organized exclusively for the purpose of providing counseling, education,
+From July 1, 1995, through June 30, 1998, tangible personal property purchased for use or 165 consumption by an organization exempt from taxation under § 501 (c) (3) of the Internal Revenue Code 166 and organized exclusively to conduct annual fund-raising campaigns for the direct benefit of nonprofit 167